squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 We now prove an equivalence property expressing unlinkability of the protocol.
-This property is expressed by the logic formula :g:`forall t:timestamp, [happens(t)] -> equiv(frame@t)` where :g:`frame@t` is actually a bi-frame.
+This property is expressed by the logical formula :g:`forall t:timestamp, [happens(t)] -> equiv(frame@t)` where :g:`frame@t` is actually a bi-frame.
 This state that for any trace (the quantification is implicit over all traces), for any point that happens in the trace, the two frames (based on the diff operator) are equivalent.
-Square brackets contain local formulas, and such a formula mixing both local formulas and equivalence is called a :term:`global formula`.
+Square brackets contain local formulas, and such a formula mixing both local formulas and equivalences is called a :term:`global formula`.

-Here, we will have to prove that the left projection of `:g:frame@t` (_i.e._ the real system) is indistinguishable from the right projection of :g:`frame@t` (_i.e._ the ideal system).
+Here, we will have to prove that the left projection of :g:`frame@t` (*i.e.* the real system) is indistinguishable from the right projection of :g:`frame@t` (*i.e* the ideal system).

-As this goal is a frequent one, a shortcut allows to declare this goal without writing the full formula.
+As this goal is a frequent one, a shortcut allows declaring this goal without writing the full formula.

 .. squirreltop:: all